vahidAK/NanoMethPhase/README.md

 | read_name        | Read ID.                                                                          |
 | llr_Or_DeltaProb | llr for CpG from nanopolosh (Or delta prob in case of megalodon and deepsignal).  |

-CpG coordinates are zero-based here.
+CpG coordinates are zero-based here and coordinates from both strands are based on positive strand.

 The headers for methylation frequency files are as follow: